asjaggan1-cmd/azure-sentinel-detection-engineering-lab/README.md

 Azure Sentinel Detection Engineering Lab

 Overview

-This project demonstrates the implementation of a custom detection use case in Microsoft Sentinel using Microsoft Entra ID logs.
+# This project demonstrates the implementation of a custom detection use case in Microsoft Sentinel using Microsoft Entra ID logs.

-The objective is to simulate brute-force authentication attempts and validate the full incident lifecycle — from log ingestion to detection and investigation.
+# The objective is to simulate brute-force authentication attempts and validate the full incident lifecycle — from log ingestion to detection and investigation.

 Environment

-Cloud Platform
+# Cloud Platform
-Microsoft Azure
+# Microsoft Azure

 SIEM

-Microsoft Sentinel
+# Microsoft Sentinel

 Identity Source

-Microsoft Entra ID
+# Microsoft Entra ID

 Log Tables Used

-SignInLogs
+# SignInLogs

-AuditLogs
+# AuditLogs

 Detection Type

-Scheduled Analytics Rule
+# Scheduled Analytics Rule

 Detection Scenario

-Brute-Force Authentication Attempt
+# Brute-Force Authentication Attempt
 Brute-force attacks involve repeated failed login attempts in order to gain unauthorized access to user accounts.
 This detection identifies excessive failed authentication attempts from a single IP address within a five-minute window.

 Detection Logic (KQL)

-SigninLogs
+# SigninLogs
 | where ResultType != 0
 | summarize FailedAttempts = count() by IPAddress, UserPrincipalName, bin(TimeGenerated, 5m)
 | where FailedAttempts >= 5

 Logic Explanation

-Filters failed sign-in attempts
+# Filters failed sign-in attempts

-Aggregates failures by IP and user
+# Aggregates failures by IP and user

-Evaluates activity in 5-minute intervals
+# Evaluates activity in 5-minute intervals

-Triggers when threshold (≥ 5 failures) is exceeded
+# Triggers when threshold (≥ 5 failures) is exceeded

-MITRE ATT&CK Mapping
-Tactic	Technique	ID
-Initial Access	Brute Force	T1110
-Analytics Rule Configuration

 Rule Type: Scheduled Query